 If your business deals with customer or partner data, it’s your responsibility to keep their information secure.
 In nearly all cases, your company has information about employees that represent a risk, such as their social security number.
 In today’s world, cybercriminals are constantly searching for new ways to hack into your systems and steal data.
 If someone does manage to hack into your system, it could mean huge fines and reputational damage.
 This is especially true if your company handles sensitive employee or customer information.

 Outdated technology is more susceptible to security breaches because it lacks the latest security features.
 Outdated systems are often no longer supported by the developers who made them, meaning they don’t receive security patches or updates as cybercriminals find new pathways to access your information.
-So, while you want to save money by using older technology, you could be putting yourself at risk, which could lead to a greater expense to pay criminals or from losing customers.
+So, while you want to save money by using older technology, you could be putting yourself at risk, which could lead to a greater expense to pay criminals or lose customers.

 When a company’s technology infrastructure is old, maintenance costs can increase.
 This is because technology advances rapidly, and outdated systems are more difficult to repair.
 Depending on the type of technology you employ, you may not even find parts for the products when they need repair, which means downtime and an unplanned expense to replace the equipment.
 This means additional cost.
 Outdated equipment involves more than just computers but even manufacturing-based machines that focus on precision metal stamping.

 Outdated systems are also more prone to crashing, which can cause downtime and damage your brand when deliveries are late.
 In general, know what is and is not costly to repair and maintain.
 The older something is, the more costly you may find it in the long run.